Victoria McIntosh holds the child-size jacket her mother made her to wear to residential school. Photo: Kathleen Martens/APTN News

 “You didn’t question authority,” McIntosh added.

-The mother of four and grandmother of nine took the oath before testifying using an eagle feather as members of her community watched from the gallery.
-Many supporters were dressed in ribbon skirts and wore orange t-shirts.
+The mother of four and grandmother of nine took the oath before testifying holding an eagle feather as members of her family and First Nations community watched from the gallery.
+Many supporters wore ribbon skirts and orange t-shirts.

-The item of clothing she carried was a small coat her mother made for her to wear to school more than 50 years ago.
+The small item of clothing she carried was a coat her mother had made for her to wear to school more than 50 years ago.

-McIntosh said she was four years old in 1963 when she was first sent to residential school in the community on the south shore of Lake Winnipeg.
-She then transferred to a later-built day school in the community for one year before her family moved away.
+McIntosh said she was four years old in 1963 when she was first sent to residential school in the Anishinaabe community on the south shore of Lake Winnipeg.
+She said she transferred to a later-built day school in the community for one year before her family moved away from the area.

-“I knew he had a top role…meaning he was one of the bosses.”
+“I knew he had a top role…meaning he was one of the bosses,” she told court.

-An estimated 150,000 Indigenous children were forced to attend residential and day schools that operated for more than a century in Canada.
-The schools were funded by the federal government and run by different churches.
+Canada’s day and residential school system removed an estimated 150,000 Indigenous children from their homes for more than a century.
+The schools were funded by the federal government and operated by different churches.

 Court heard Massé, who was charged in June 2022, was the school administrator at the Fort Alexander Indian Residential School at the time.